Academy Instructor Certificate Program (AICP)

 Yes.
 Guest speakers are still exempt from this requirement.
 That is, those guest speakers who are periodically used to supplement curriculum, but are not responsible for teaching a regular basic course component (as identified in the POST Training and Testing Specifications).
-Refer to POST regulation for the definition of a “guest speaker”.
+Refer to Commission Regulation for the definition of a “guest speaker”.

 14. Can an instructor be certified by more than one presenter?

 No. Each academy presenter certifies their own instructors.
 Only one certification is necessary.
 Possession of a valid Academy Instructor Certificate entitles an instructor to teach at multiple academies statewide.
 It is incumbent on the instructor to provide the academy with his/her proof of certification prior to teaching.